rakesh0919/chipdev-practice/q31-2wr1-register-file/README.md

 Write two different values to two different addresses then read both simultaneously.
 Checks that the read ports can work indepedentyl

 **Test 3: Read collision same address**
 Both read ports pointed at the same address.
-The design should set collision high and zero out both outputs.
-Verifies the mutual exclusion logic is working.
+The design should set collision high and zero out both outputs. checks if mutual exclusion works

 **Test 4: Write/read collision**
-Write and read the same address at the same time.
-Same result as Test 3 — collision fires, outputs go to zero.
+Write and read the same address at the same time. check output goes to 0

-**Test 5: Write and read both ports simultaneously** Write to address 3 while reading addresses 1 and 2 at the same time.
-All three addresses are different so no collision should fire and both reads should return the correct values.
+**Test 5: Write and read both ports simultaneously** Write to address 3 while reading addresses 1 and 2 at the same time. no collision

 **Test 6: Reset clears outputs**
 Write 0xFFFF to an address, read it back to confirm dout1 shows the value, then hit reset.
-Checks that dout1 and dout2 go to zero after reset.
-Note: Icarus Verilog does not reliably support resetting memory arrays inside always blocks so this test checks output clearing rather than memory clearing directly.
+Checks that dout1 and dout2 go to zero after reset. had to check the output was clearing instead of memory because of a bug in icarus verilog

 **Test 7: Address 31 boundary**
 Write and read back from the highest valid address.
 Checks that the 5 bit address lines work correctly at the boundary.